 Skip to main content

-A workspace in Nora is a named group that lets you organize your agents however makes sense for your team.
-Instead of managing a flat list of agents, you can create workspaces to reflect the structure of your projects, teams, or deployment environments — and add the relevant agents to each one.
-Workspaces are purely organizational: they do not change how agents run or affect their resources.
+A workspace in Nora is a named group that lets you organize and share agents with a team.
+Instead of managing a flat list of agents, you can create workspaces to reflect the structure of your projects, teams, or deployment environments, invite teammates, and add the relevant agents to each one.
+Workspaces do not move agents between runtimes, but they do grant team access to assigned agents according to each member’s workspace role.
+Workspaces list — each workspace shows its agent count and member roles

 Creating a workspace